 May the LORD fulfill all your petitions.

 a.
 We will rejoice in your salvation: This was the confidence the people had in King David’s success.
-They had so much trust in God’s deliverance that they had already set up our banners of joyful celebration.
+They had so much trust in God’s deliverance that they had already planned to set up our banners of joyful celebration.

 i.
 “Here the raising of the banners signifies God’s victory over the enemies.”
 (VanGemeren)